coderefinery/manuals/broadcaster.rst

 * Hand it off to the director (possible yourself) to flip the audio and scene once icebreakers start.

+* Disable "play sound when participant joins or leaves"

 During the broadcast